COMP122/comp122-f22/models_comp_comm/notes_09_19.md

         - git tag -f name # remove the tag and then add the tag
         - git tag --help
         - git push --tags
+   1. T/R Morning:
+      * Do I have to redo a ``git push --tags`` if I update a tag? yes
+      * Can I remove a commit in git?
+Yes, but you _should_ not do this!

 ## Review from Last-time